KewbitXMR/haveno-app/README.md

 ## Project Activity

-I am currently working on this project fulltime and will be for at least the next 2 months, whereby continued support would require sponsorships or bounties for certain features.
+I am currently working on this project fulltime and will be for at least the next 2 months, whereby continued support would likely require sponsorships or bounties for certain features, moving into the future.
+I am a very big advocate for privacy and have intentions of providing more value to the XMR space / community in geneeal.

 ## Roadmap